sebmrgn/checkout-project/README.md

 ### CircleCI

-- Login to your CircleCI account
+- Sign in to CircleCI with your GitHub auth
 - Add the simple-website project
 - Go to Project Settings - Environment variables and set the values for the following:
     - AWS_ACCESS_KEY_ID
     - AWS_SECRET_ACCESS_KEY
     - AWS_ECR_URL
     - AWS_DEFAULT_REGION
-- CircleCi will automatically look for a config file ".circleci/config.yml"
+- CircleCi will automatically look for a config file ".circleci/config.yml" in your project
-- deployments are triggered automatically when changes have been commited to the master branch
+- deployments are triggered automatically when changes have been pushed to the master branch
+- the pipeline has 2 stages
+    - build-and-push-image
+    - deploy-application

 ### Simple-website